fcerbell/fcerbell.github.io/_posts/en/2021-05-20-Debian112Common020SSHinstallationandconfiguration-en.md

 ## Load the variables in the environment

-We need to load the named username defined in the configuration file during the [010 - Sudo](../../Installation/2-Common/010%20-%20Sudo%20installation%20and%20configuration.md) post.
+We need to load the named username defined in the configuration file during the [Sudo installation and configuration](/Debian112Common010Sudoinstallationandconfiguration-en/) post.
 Ensure that the configuration variables are loaded in the environment.
 ```bash
 source /root/config.env
 ```